 #152: See Marvel Universe Events: Secret Wars II

 Where can you find this cast after they were decommissioned?

-- The X-Men cast continue to X-Factor.
+- The X-Men cast members continue to X-Factor.

 - Cloud appears in Solo Avengers #20 and then disappears into obscurity.

 - Gargoyle next appears in West Coast Avengers #24 followed by Solo Avengers #16, 18, & 20.
 He goes on to be a regular character in Hellstorm: Prince of Lies, and later in Avengers: The Initiative #10-23.

 - Moondragon next appears in West Coast Avengers Annual 1 and #24.
 She is a supporting character in Quasar starting from #11 and would later be involved in Infinity Watch and Guardians of the Galaxy.

 - Valkyrie goes on to co-star with old-school teammate Dr. Strange in Strange Tales #5-7 and Dr. Strange #3-4, but is effectively rendered an occasional guest star for over 20 years through Heralds in 2010, after which she joins Secret Avengers and becomes a heavily featured character in the Heroic Age and Marvel Now.

 With all four of the founding Defenders anchoring their own books, this Annuals-only crossover brought them together again, running through Incredible Hulk Annual #18, Namor the Sub-Mariner Annual #2, Silver Surfer Annual #5, and Doctor Strange, Sorcerer Supreme Annual #2.